raj-kumar-karki/Numerical-Methods---4th-sem-BCA-Note/README.md

 # Numerical-Methods---4th-sem-BCA-Note
 It is programme of Numerical Method of 4th sem BCA TU University.
 Note: simple download code and run it.
+It is c programming.

+# FOR-LAB-REPORT
+simple run the code and take the screenshot and keep it in words file.